richlamdev/dependabot-slack/README.md

 NOTE: While this script _works_, it is far from ideal.
 Things to be aware of:
 * The script should be refactored!
 * The Repo class structure should be refactored for better organization.
-* Implement [uv](https://github.com/astral-sh/uv) in lieu of pip for package mangement.
 * Consider vectorization via [Pandas](https://github.com/pandas-dev/pandas) for improved performance and maintenance.
 * Consider using [pygithub](https://github.com/PyGithub/PyGithub) module in lieu of direct API calls with urllib3.